AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-medication-core-1-intro.md

 #### Profile specific guidance
-- See the [Medicine information](guidance.html#medicine-information) section for guidance on constructing a resource and the use of medicines terminology
+- See the [Medicine information](guidance.html#medicine-information) section for guidance on constructing a resource and the use of medicines terminology.
-- Manufacturer information will commonly be exchanged as a PBS code, this information can be represented as an external resource of by using `Medication.manufacturer.identifier` to carry the PBS code and `Medication.manufacturer.display` to carry the name of the manufacturer
+- Manufacturer information will commonly be exchanged as a PBS code, this information can be represented as an external resource by using `Medication.manufacturer.identifier` to carry the PBS code and `Medication.manufacturer.display` to carry the name of the manufacturer.

 #### Boundaries and relationships